tenet-org/tenet-docs/docs/node/tutorials/upgrades/multichain.md

 ## On-chain governance proposal attains consensus

-PROPOSAL INFO is the reference on-chain governance proposal for this upgrade, which is still in its voting period.
+https://tenet.explorers.guru/proposal/2 is the reference on-chain governance proposal for this upgrade.
 Neither core developers nor core funding entities control the governance, and this governance proposal has passed in a _fully decentralized_ way.

 ## Upgrade date

-The upgrade will take place at a block height of `UPGRADE_HEIGHT`.
+The upgrade will take place at a block height of `2 330 000`.
 The date/time of the upgrade is subject to change as blocks are not generated at a constant interval.

 ## Chain-id will remain the same